 4.14 Intensive occupation of former family dwellings such as those used for student accommodation or as a HMO can have negative impacts on residential amenity within an area through increases in on-street and off-street parking, loss of front gardens, reductions in levels of privacy, alterations to the exterior of buildings and increased generation of refuse.
-The Council has a particular problem with excessive There are significant concentrations of HMOs in the Uxbridge South and Brunel Ward, where an Article 4 direction has been imposed removing permitted development rights for HMO accommodation.
-The Council anticipates that other areas may also have similar intensifications of HMOs and intends to implement the approach set out in Policy DMH 5 below:
+There are significant concentrations of HMOs in the Uxbridge South and Brunel Ward, where an Article 4 direction has been imposed removing permitted development rights for HMO accommodation.

-Policy DMH 5: Houses in Multiple Occupation (HMOs) and Student Accommodation
+Policy DMH 5: Houses in Multiple Occupation (HMOs) and Student Accommodation i) there is good accessibility to local amenities and public transport;

-A) Borough-wide HMOs Policy In all parts of the Borough
+A) In all parts of the Borough